aUsernameThatWasntTaken/anotherSpaceGame/README.md

 # A game about space
-(this time I will not abandon it, as I do not have to deal with UI - Max) Note To Saahil: Please look at "to add" list before planning your UI, as later changes may be costly timewise
+(this time I will not abandon it, as I do not have to deal with UI - Max)

 Features:
-* "launch" button

-# **TODO immediately:**
-* add a GUI protocol in a new file
+* a bunch of buttons

 To add:
-* Multi-stage Rocket launches
+* Realistic tech tree (Sub-orbital, Orbital, Refurbishable, Reusable, and a lot in between and in parallel to this core progression)
+* the moon
+* space-craft Payloads
 * Orbital assembly of vehicles
 * Lunar In-Situ Resource Utilisation
-* Realistic tech tree (Sub-orbital, Orbital, Refurbishable, Reusable, and a lot in between and in parallel to this core progression)
-* **an actual UI**